 Alton Brown’s flair in the kitchen developed early with guidance from his mother and grandmother, a budding culinary talent he skillfully used later “as a way to get dates” in college.
-Switching gears as an adult, Alton spent a decade working as a cinematographer and video director, but realized that he spent all his time between shoots watching cooking shows, which he found to be dull and uninformative.
-Convinced that he could do better, Alton left the film business and moved to Vermont to train at the New England Culinary Institute in Montpelier, VT.
-Soon after, Alton tapped all of his training to create Good Eats, a smart and entertaining food show that blends wit with wisdom, history with pop culture, and science with common cooking sense.
-Alton not only writes and produces the shows but also stars in each offbeat episode, which premiered in 1999 on Food Network.
+Switching gears as an adult, Alton spent a decade working as a cinematographer and commercial director, but realized that he spent all his time between shoots watching cooking shows, which he found to be dull and uninformative.
+Convinced that he could do better, Alton left the film business and moved north to train at the New England Culinary Institute in Montpelier, VT.
+Soon after, Alton tapped all of his experience to create Good Eats, a smart and entertaining food show that blends wit with wisdom, history with pop culture, and science with common cooking sense.
+Alton wrote, produced, and hosted the show for 13 years for The Food Network.

 Good Eats was recognized as a Peabody Award winner in April of 2007, a distinguished prize presented for excellence in broadcast news, education and entertainment.
-Food Network airs the series approximately sixteen times each week.
-Hosted by Alton Brown and now in its 15th season, Good Eats combines pop culture, comedy, kitchen science, and plain good eating.
-For more information, visit the Food Network website at www.foodnetwork.com/goodeats.
+In 2011, Brown was awarded his second James Beard award, this time for outstanding television host.
+Cooking Channel airs the series approximately sixteen times each week.